-The Department of Student Activities & the Student Center works to help students find leadership opportunities that are right for them.
-There are a variety of leadership roles on campus whether it is taking an Executive Board position with a club, becoming an Orientation Leader, taking on a student employment position or one of many other opportunities on campus, the Student Activities & the Student Center can help connect students with these positions.
+The Department of Student Activities works to help students find leadership opportunities that are right for them.
+There are a variety of leadership roles on campus whether it is taking an Executive Board position with a club, becoming an Orientation Leader, taking on a student employment position or one of many other opportunities on campus, Student Activities can help connect students with these positions.
 The Department also runs a multiphase leadership development program to help students at all levels gain and refine their skills.